-The approach used by the Electricity Commission to determine transmission prices charged by Transpower in New Zealand differs to that used by the Australian Energy Regulator in Australia.
+The approach used by the New Zealand Electricity Commission to determine transmission prices charged by Transpower in New Zealand differs from that applied by the Australian Energy Regulator in Australia.
 Whereas transmission prices in Australia are based on usage of the transmission network, Transpower's transmission prices are based on the cost of assets used to provide services to an identified nodal exit point, and an amount associated with assets connecting the exit point assets, without regard to the actual electricity transferred through the exit point.

 This approach to transmission charging improves the price signals for DSP, as compared against a flat undifferentiated transmission charge.
-However, the potential benefits for DSP of this approach are diminished because transmission prices are generally averaged by distributors or retailers, such that end-use customers face a single flat transmission charge.
+However, the potential benefits of this approach for DSP are diminished because transmission prices are generally then averaged by distributors or retailers, such that end-use customers face a single flat transmission charge.